dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/mux.md

 1. Replace the API access and secret key with the ones that you [copied above](#grab-credentials).
    This will ensure that this source can access your Mux resources securely.

 1. Finally, enter credentials for your chosen destination as per the [docs](../destinations/).

+For more information, read the [General Usage: Credentials.](../../general-usage/credentials)

 ## Run the pipeline